 Croatia’s traditional trading partners are Italy, Germany and Austria, but there are plenty of opportunities for UK businesses – big companies like British Airways, GlaxoSmithKline, WYG and Vodafone all operate in Croatia.

-If you’re looking export to Croatia, or even set up there, it makes sense to keep in touch via an international conference call rather than try to fly out there, especially as current Covid-19 restrictions mean that travel is not permitted between the UK and Costa Rica.
+If you’re looking export to Croatia, or even set up there, it makes sense to keep in touch via an international conference call rather than try to fly out there.

 Here’s how to set up a conference call to Croatia in just a few simple steps.